software-mansion/starknet.py/docs/quickstart.rst

     # Here we invoke a function, creating a new transaction.
     invocation = await contract.functions["set_value"].invoke(key, 7)

-    # Invocation returns InvocationResult object.
+    # Invocation returns InvokeResult object.
 It exposes a helper for waiting until transaction is accepted.
     await invocation.wait_for_acceptance()

     # Calling contract's function doesn't create a new transaction, you get the function's result.